 Artificial intelligence and machine learning are certainly not new but, they also are not going anywhere.
 The development of software that is adaptable and intelligent is important on both small and large scales.
 As software ‘learns,’ it is able to think intelligently and adapt its’ behaviors accordingly.

 The reasons for an increase in dependence on artificial intelligence and machine learning can be boiled down to two things: improved engagement for the user, and efficiency.
 The more artificial intelligence and machine learning is used, the more information is collected, aggregated, analyzed, categorized, and utilized.
 Through this, a more personalized user experience is created which is not only more engaging but also improves efficiency.
 And, for businesses, the more efficiency is approved, the more money they are able to save by reducing business expenses.
-Artificial intelligence and machine learning touches all industries and all businesses - it is not only a trend for 2019 but one we will see far, far beyond.
+These technologies touch all industries and all businesses, and business leaders need to understand the implications of Artificial intelligence and machine learning. - it is not only a trend for 2019 but one we will see far, far beyond.artificial intelligence

 Trend 2: Blockchain

 Blockchain technology is something with which most people were unfamiliar only a few short years ago.
 However, with Bitcoin and other cryptocurrency making headlines the last few years, blockchain has become something with which people are far more familiar today.
 After all, what gets people’s attention more quickly than money?
 The blockchain technology market is being forecasted to be one of the fastest growing industries in the next few years.